rjagerman/mammoth/README.md

 Web-scale topic modelling for the [ClueWeb12](http://www.lemurproject.org/clueweb12.php/) dataset using [Spark](https://spark.apache.org/) and [Glint](https://github.com/rjagerman/glint).
 This project is a continuation of the [Web Scale Data Processing and Mining Project](https://github.com/lukaselmer/ethz-web-scale-data-mining-project/).

 ## Downloading the 1000-topic LDA model
-We have used this software to train a 1000-topics LDA model on the full ClueWeb12 data set.
+We have used this software to train a 1000-topic LDA model on the full ClueWeb12 data set using a truncated vocabulary of 100,000 terms.
 The model is publicly available for download [here](https://github.com/rjagerman/mammoth/raw/master/topicmodels/1000topics.csv.gz) (gzipped: 609MB, uncompressed: 2GB).
 The file structure looks something like this:

     0 0.001 0.002 0.00001 0.3 0.001
     1 0.500 0.698 0.99998 0.1 0.899
     2 0.499 0.3   0.00001 0.2 0.1

 The features are represented as rows and the topics as columns.
-Each row's first column states the feature number (corresponding with the dictionary).
+Each row's first column states the feature number (corresponding with the dictionary, which can be found [here](https://github.com/rjagerman/mammoth/blob/master/topicmodels/dictionary.txt?raw=true)).
 The remaining columns represent the probability of that feature for the respective topic.
 The probabilities per column add up to 1.

 ## Compiling
 To compile Mammoth you will need to use [sbt](http://www.scala-sbt.org/), which will take care of all dependencies.
 You can compile the application from the repository directory by running: